GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

-Finally, to upload shapefiles into a postgis-enabled postgresql database, the commandline tool **shape2pgsql** is also available.
-We mention it for ist common use and historic perspective.
-It is specific to shapefiels in context to PostGIS.
+Finally, for sake of completeness, to upload shapefiles into a postgis-enabled postgresql database, the commandline tool **shape2pgsql** is also available.
+We mention it because of its common use and historic perspective.
+It is specific to shapefiles in combination with PostGIS.
 It creates a .sql file that you can subsequently load into your database with a call to psql.
 This process is well-documented in the online PostGIS manual, and elsewhere.
 Pay attention to the various command options.
 The reverse operator is available with pgsql2shape.

 ## Experimentation with the data

 If your time allows, and you now have two tables in your own database schema, it will be of interest to create a join between them so that the geometric data is connected with the statistical data.
 Think about how to do that.
-You should aim for a query that brings five pieces of information per municipality: a unique number, the municipal name, the year, and some statistic of your choice from the first data set.
-And also the geometry, of course!
+You should aim for a query that brings five pieces of information per municipality: a unique number, the municipal name, the year, and some statistic from the first data set.
+And then also the geometry, of course!
 Test and execute the query until you believe it performs well.
 Now assume that the query definition is some SFW code.
 Then embed it as follows to define it as a stored view:
 ```sql
 create or replace view YOURSCHEMA.YOURVIEW as
 SFW;
 alter table YOURSCHEMA.YOURVIEW owner to YOURNAME;
 ```
-And finally, load it into a QGIS view for map scrutiny.
-Play with the visual variables until you get some decent result.
+Execute that SQL code to really store the view as defined.
+Then finally, load it into a QGIS view for map scrutiny.
+Play with the visual variables until you get some decent map result.

 ----------

 ## Working with vector data in the vectors schema

-For experimentation with vector data, w ehave already created anorther database with data.
+For experimentation with vector data, we have already created another database with data.
 It is discussed below.

 ----------